alt-magick/Newsgroup-Client-/README.md

 B = Batch - List articles

-F = author - Finds posts by author
+F = Author - Finds posts by author

-S = subject - Finds posts by subject
+S = Subject - Finds posts by subject

-M = body - Searches through message bodies
+M = Body - Searches through message bodies

-R = replies - Reads replies to articles
+R = Replies - Reads replies to articles

-N = new post - Posts to newsgroup
+N = New post - Posts to newsgroup

-Y = reply - Replies to current article
+Y = Reply - Replies to current article

-P = page - Sets the length of each page
+P = Page - Sets the length of each page

-Q = quit - Closes the newsgroup client
+Q = Quit - Closes the newsgroup client

 Hint: Pinch the terminal window to change the font size on Termux.